RayHightower/RayHightower.com/_posts/2022-06-27-leaders-manage-risks.markdown

 A few years ago, I was invited to speak to a group of entrepreneurs about my business war stories.
 My background includes decades of leadership in technology and real estate.
 Most of the questions from the audience focused on those areas.

-At one point an audience member asked, "How do you respond to people who consider entrepreneurship to be risky?"
+At one point an audience member asked, "What do you say to people who consider entrepreneurship to be risky?"

 "It _is_ risky," I responded.
 And then I shared a story about potholes and steering wheels.